Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Proofs: Local weak convergence

 Combining \eqref{eqn:626} and \eqref{eqn:633} and dividing throughout by $(n+n_0+1)$ gives (with $I_u$ as in \eqref{eqn:ind-def}):

 taking by convention terms in the second sum with $I_u=0$ as $0$.
 Rearranging gives,

 Now note that the first term on the right hand side involves empirical proportions of trees which are strict sub-trees of $\vt$.
 This suggests that if proportions of these trees converge, then under regularity conditions so should $\fP_n(\vt)$, where the limit satisfies a recursive equation inherited from \eqref{eqn:up-up-away}.
 We now implement this program.
 We first paraphrase the following slight variant of the stochastic approximation result from \cite{jordan2013geometric}.
-The proof is a slight modification of \cite[Lemma 3.3]{jordan2013geometric} and \cite[Lemma 2.6]{pemantle2007survey} and is omitted. \begin{lemma}[{\cite[Lemma 3.3]{jordan2013geometric}}] Suppose $\set{A_n, B_n, \xi_n, R_n :n\geq 1}$ be real valued random variables.
+The proof is a slight modification of \cite[Lemma 3.3]{jordan2013geometric} and \cite[Lemma 2.6]{pemantle2007survey} and is omitted. {\cg Applying this to the evolution equation in \eqref{eqn:up-up-away} will complete the proof of Theorem \ref{thm:just-fringe-convg}. } \begin{lemma}[{\cite[Lemma 3.3]{jordan2013geometric}}] Suppose $\set{A_n, B_n, \xi_n, R_n :n\geq 1}$ be real valued random variables.
 Suppose $a \in \mathbb{R}$ and $k>0$ are constants.
 Suppose that